tikusdugem/zentara-fe-task/README.md

   ```
 - Setup ENV

-  Create `.env` file on the root directory, then ask the developer to giving you the list of environment OR for this time, you can just fill the `.env` file with this :D
+  Create `.env` file on the root directory, then ask the developer to giving you the value of environments

   ```
-  NEXT_PUBLIC_TREVORBLADES_API_URL=https://countries.trevorblades.com
+  cp .env.example .env
   ```

 - Play the Game